rogerjdeangelis/utl_maximum_number_of_hops_between_two_points_or_determine_the_longest_path/README.md

       13     17  End at 17

-    RULES pick the logest from all the routes
+    RULES pick the longest from all the routes

      Here are all the routes